scrapinghub/exporters/README.rst

 Creating a configuration
 ------------------------

-Then, we can create our first configuration object and store it in a file called config.json:
+Then, we can create our first configuration object and store it in a file called config.json.
+ This configuration will read from a s3 bucket and store it in our filesystem, exporting only the which has United States in field country:

 .. code-block:: javascript